Dustin Moskovitz: Other business activities

 Moskovitz was also the biggest angel investor in the mobile photo-sharing site Path, run by another former member of Facebook, David Morin.
 It was reported that Moskovitz's advice was important in persuading Morin to reject a $100 million offer for the company from Google, made in February 2011.
 In 2020, Moskovitz led a $40 million Series D funding round for fusion power start-up Helion Energy.

 Personal life

 Moskovitz met Cari Tuna on a blind date, and they married in 2013.

-He and Tuna attend Burning Man regularly, and Moskovitz has written about his reasons for doing so.
+He and Tuna have previously attended Burning Man, and Moskovitz has written about his reasons for doing so.

 Media depictions

 Moskovitz is played in the movie The Social Network by actor Joseph Mazzello.
 Responding to a question on Quora, Moskovitz said that the film "emphasizes things that didn't matter (like the Winklevoss brothers, whom I've still never even met and had no part in the work we did to create the site over the past 6 years) and leaves out things that did (like the many other people in our lives at the time, who supported us in innumerable ways)."